pwolf88/kb/contents/contribute/README.md

-# Contribute
+---

-:fireworks: Thanks for taking the time to contribute! :fireworks:
+title: How to contribute ?

-We are really glad you're here, because we need volunteers, content creators, and developers to help this project reach its full potential.
+---

-The following is a set of guidelines for contributing to the OMG Network Knowledge Base website and its educational content.
+The following is a set of guidelines for contributing to the OMG Knowledge Base website and its educational content.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ::: warning
-This project and everyone participating in it is governed by the [Code of Conduct](/code-of-conduct).
+This project and everyone participating in it is governed by the [Code of Conduct](code-of-conduct.html).
 By participating, you are expected to uphold this code.

 Please report unacceptable behavior to [support@buildOMG.org](mailto:support@buildOMG.org).
 :::